belle2/basf2/online_book/basf2/introduction.rst

 The Belle II software is called basf2.
 It is an abbreviation for "Belle II Analysis Software Framework".
+You may see also "BASF2" or "Basf2" in some outdated documentation, but the official way for writing it is basf2, using only lower case letters.
 You might wonder why we didn't choose "b2asf", and when you get a bit further you will probably wonder why it has "analysis" in the name (it does much more than analysis)?